-When you first open Photo 10, you are greeted with the file browser (below).
-This is a great feature to have as you don’t need to run Adobe Bridge or some other means of accessing images separately, dragging photos around unnecssarily.
-On the left side you have access to any mounted Local Drives (your computer and any attached external hard drives) and even Cloud Storage (Dropbox, Google Drive and OneDrive).
+Photo RAW’s built-in file browser is a great feature to have as you don’t need to run Adobe Bridge or some other means of accessing images separately, dragging photos around unnecessarily.
+In default mode, on the left side of the browser you will have access to any mounted Local Drives (your computer and any attached external hard drives) and even Cloud Storage (Dropbox, Google Drive and OneDrive).
 Albums can be created in this section of the interface, and filters (hearts, stars, colors) added to favorite images.
 There is also a Search field and access to Recent items.

 The icons at left enable you to immediately access your Desktop, open your Pictures folder, see your Favorites, view your local drives or Cloud sources and see any Albums you have created.